 to be most effective, especially in reducing the panic attacks themselves.
 Behavioral therapy combined

-with medication is often very effective.
-A panic disorder
+with medication is often very effective. |

 Additional Information |

-or clinical social worker.
 For more information about panic attacks and other mental health problems, please click

 on the linked websites listed below.